dicksonhk/minimal-p2p-buffer-protocol/README.md

 While P2P chat serves as an intuitive primary use case for illustration, the protocol's core design allows it to also serve as a foundation for simple pub/sub systems or job queues.
 The design prioritizes **P2P communication**, where one peer can act as a message buffer for another.
 It supports **message buffering** with Time-to-Live (TTL) and aims for **at-least-once message delivery**, with message deletion from the buffer upon acknowledgment or TTL expiry.

 In this protocol, "client" refers to the peer initiating an operation or receiving a pushed message, and "server" refers to its counterpart peer that is currently storing or relaying messages for it.

+## Document Versioning and Repository Structure

+This document (the main `README.md`) describes **Protocol Version 0**, as indicated at the top.

+To facilitate access to different protocol versions and allow implementations to support them, the repository containing this specification should be structured as follows:

+-   **`/README.md`**: This file, always reflecting the latest stable/recommended version of the protocol.
+-   **`/versions/`**: A directory containing subdirectories for each distinct, published protocol version.
+    -   **`/versions/v0/`**:
+        -   `README.md`: The complete protocol specification document specific to version 0.
+        -   Potentially: `examples/`, `test-vectors/` specific to version 0.
+    -   **`/versions/vX/`**: (For future versions like v1, v2, etc.)
+        -   `README.md`: Specification for that version.
+        -   ...

+Implementers wishing to support multiple protocol versions can refer to the specific `README.md` within each versioned directory.

 ## Features